awkrail/svpc/README.md

 | v                  | Video                                  |

-To train full model:
+To train VIVT model:
 ```
-bash scripts/train.sh vivt 0.5 0.5 /path/to/model/checkpoint/ /path/to/features/ /path/to/duration_frame.csv
+scripts/train.sh vivt 0.5 0.5 /path/to/model/checkpoint/ /path/to/features/ /path/to/duration_frame.csv
 ```

-2. Generate captions
+2. Evaluate trained model on word-overlap evaluation (BLEU, METEOR, CIDEr-D, and ROUGE-L)
 ```
-bash scripts/translate_greedy.sh anet_re_* val
+scripts/test.sh MODEL_TYPE CHECKPOINT_PATH FEATURE_DIR DURATION_PATH
 ```
-Replace `anet_re_*` with your own model directory name.
+Note that you should specify checkpoint file (`.chkpt`) for `CHECKPOINT_PATH`.
-The generated captions are saved at `results/anet_re_*/greedy_pred_val.json`
+Generated captions are saved at `/path/to/model/checkpoint/MODEL_TYPE_test_greedy_pred_test.json`

-3. Evaluate generated captions
+3. Evaluate ingredient prediction evaluation
 ```
-bash scripts/eval.sh anet val results/anet_re_*/greedy_pred_val.json
+scripts/eval.sh anet val results/anet_re_*/greedy_pred_val.json
 ```
-The results should be comparable with the results we present at Table 2 of the paper.
+The results should be comparable with the results shown at Table 4 of the paper.
-E.g., B@4 10.33; R@4 5.18.

 ## Citation
 If you use this code for your research, please cite our paper: